 A taxpayer is entitled to make a disclosure of additional undeclared tax or duty liabilities or other errors made in a return/self-assessment to Revenue at any time.
 This Chapter outlines the opportunities and methods available to a taxpayer to regularise his or her tax or duty affairs.

-However, any disclosure made by a taxpayer is excluded by legislation from being regarded as a 'qualifying disclosure' where a 'Revenue Investigation' has already started or where any of the following circumstances apply:
+However, any disclosure made by a taxpayer is excluded by legislation from being regarded as a 'qualifying disclosure' in the following circumstances:-

+1. where a 'Revenue Investigation' has already started or where any of the following circumstances apply:

-- a) If before the disclosure is made, Revenue had started an investigation into any matter contained in that disclosure and had contacted or notified that person, or a person representing that person, in this regard - b) If matters contained in the disclosure are matters - - (i) that have become known, or are about to become known, to Revenue through their own investigations or through an investigation conducted by a statutory body or agency - (ii) that are within the scope of an inquiry being carried out wholly or partly in public, or - (iii) to which the person who made the disclosure is linked, or about to be linked, publicly.
+- a) If before the disclosure is made, Revenue had started an investigation into any matter contained in that disclosure and had contacted or notified that person, or a person representing that person, in this regard - b) If matters contained in the disclosure are matters - - that have become known, or are about to become known, to Revenue through their own investigations or through an investigation conducted by a statutory body or agency - (ii) that are within the scope of an inquiry being carried out wholly or partly in public, or - (iii) to which the person who made the disclosure is linked, or about to be linked, publicly. - 2. where any disclosure made after 30th April 2017 includes matters that relate directly or indirectly to any of the following: - a) an account held or situated in a country or territory other than the State - b) income or gains arising from a source, or accruing, in a country or territory other than the State - c) property situated in a country or territory other than the State.